miguelPerezOntiveros/mWidget/README.md

 	- The model can be passed directly as an object called _data_, or you can pass in a URL, _dataURL_, for mWidget to get the data.
 - mWidget extends jQuery to keep the global namespace clean.
 - Flexibility and simplicity es preserved by using the _customHandler_.
+- TypeScript is being used to ensure cross browser compatibility while allowing for new development techniques.